 Fluffing and shedding

-The balls of fluff, or loose fibers, found on carpet or in the vacuum cleaner bag are the normal result of fiber left in the carpet from the manufacturing process.
+The balls of fluff, or loose fibers, found on carpeting or in the vacuum cleaner bag are the normal result of fiber left in the carpet from the manufacturing process.
 Removing these loose fibers does not affect carpet life or appearance.
 Because of their large size, these fibers are too big to become airborne or to be breathed in.
 With proper vacuuming and using a quality vacuum cleaner, most shedding gradually disappears within the first year after installation.

 Manufacturers’ definitions of matting may vary.
 Matting is usually the result of the untwisting of the yarn and the intermingling of the yarn tips through foot traffic.
 Matting may be caused by various factors, including an improperly specified cushion, cushion failure, or improper maintenance.
 Matting is not considered a manufacturing defect unless it is specifically cited in the manufacturer’s warranty.